Winslow Township, New Jersey: Local government

 Winslow Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a mayor and an eight-member Township Committee.
 The mayor is elected at-large to a four-year term of office.
 Committee members are elected in partisan elections to three-year terms in office on a staggered basis in a three-year cycle, with one seat coming up for election from each of the four wards in two consecutive years as part of the November general election and no ward seats up for vote in the third year of the cycle.

-As of 2023, the Mayor of Winslow Township is Democrat Marie D. Lawrence, who was appointed to serve the term of office ending December 31, 2023, that had been held by Barry Wright.
-Members of the Winslow Township Committee are Deputy Mayor Charles Flamini (D, 2023; Ward 4), Brandon Glikas (R, 2024; Ward 1), Jacquelyn Lee (D, 2023; Ward 3 - appointed to serve an unexpired term), Charles Leps (R, 2023; Ward 1), Evelyn M. Leverett (D, 2023; Ward 2), Carlos Vascos (D, 2024; Ward 2), Raymond Watkins Jr. (D, 2024; Ward 3) and John A. Wilson (D, 2024; Ward 4).
+As of 2023, the Mayor of Winslow Township is Democrat Marie D. Lawrence, who was elected to serve the term of office ending December 31, 2023, that had been held by Barry Wright.
+Members of the Winslow Township Committee are Deputy Mayor Charles Flamini (D, 2023; Ward 4), Brandon Glikas (R, 2024; Ward 1), Jacquelyn Lee (D, 2023; Ward 3 - elected to serve an unexpired term), Charles Leps (R, 2023; Ward 1), Evelyn M. Leverett (D, 2023; Ward 2), Carlos Vascos (D, 2024; Ward 2), Raymond Watkins Jr. (D, 2024; Ward 3) and John A. Wilson (D, 2024; Ward 4).

 In March 2022, Marie Lawrence was selected from a list of three names submitted by the Democratic municipal committee to fill the seat expiring in December 2023 that had been held by Barry Wright until his death the previous month.
-Lawrence will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+Lawrence served on an interim basis until the November 2022 general election, when voters choose her to serve the balance of the term of office.
 In April 2022, Jacquelyn Lee was selected from the three candidates submitted by the Democratic committee to fill the seat expiring in December 2023 that had become vacant when Marie Lawrence took office as mayor.
+In the November 2022 general election, Lawrence and Lee were both elected to serve the remainders of their terms of office.

 Federal, state and county representation

 Winslow Township is located in the 1st Congressional District and is part of New Jersey's 4th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Winslow Township had been in the 6th state legislative district.